connoryork/petros-app/README.md

 # petros-app

 ## TODO
-4. Figure out how to pull data from Google Calendar
+1. Figure out how to pull recordings from Google Drive
-5. Figure out how to pull recordings from Google Drive
+2. add feature & bug submission tab
-6. Figure out how to pull latest Flocknote messages
+3. Figure out how to pull latest Flocknote messages